mebusy/notes/dev_notes/TencentK8sEngine.md

  - 5 Set environment variables (HTTP_PROXY and HTTPS_PROXY)
     - use:  `127.0.0.1:3128`

+---

 # cntlm (Macosx)

+ - /usr/local/etc/cntlm.conf
+    - otherwise it might be in /etc/cntlm.conf

  - You can run cntlm in debug mode for testing purpose and see what’s happening:
     - `cntlm -f` # Run in foreground, do not fork into daemon mode.